-Results of the 2017 Short Story Competition
+Our Annual Short Story Competition

 The Top of the South branch of NZSA organises the annual Short Story Competition sponsored by Page & Blackmore Booksellers of Nelson.
-The results were announced at the branch AGM on 13 May.

 This national competition is judged by a different, noted New Zealand writer each year, and all entrants receive written feedback on the stories submitted.
-Past judges are Tina Shaw, Ted Dawe, Graeme Lay, Brigid Lowry, Gavin Bishop, Carl Nixon, David Hill and Fiona Kidman.
+Past judges are Kevin Ireland, Tina Shaw, Ted Dawe, Graeme Lay, Brigid Lowry, Gavin Bishop, Carl Nixon, David Hill and Fiona Kidman.

 The 2015 and 2014 prize-winning stories appeared in Horizons 2, published in August 2015.

 The 2013 and 2012 prize-winning stories appeared in Horizons, which was published in September 2013.

 Prizes in the form of Page & Blackmore book vouchers

 1st - $300; 2nd - $200; 3rd - $100